charrmint/Rep-Pilot/docs/schema.md

 - `difficulty` must be between `1` and `10` when present.
 - `completed_at` should be present when `status = completed`.
 - Template exercise positions should be unique per template.
+- Template exercise selections should be unique per template.
 - Session exercise positions should be unique per workout session.
 - Set positions should be unique per workout session exercise.
 - A user should have at most one `in_progress` workout session.